 My task card bundles are available for preK – 2nd grade.
 They come with SO many activities for both reading and math, they can last your whole year!

-If you have iPads in your classroom (and can download the free Powerpoint App), I have the same task cards, but in digital form.
+Another favorite activity are my digital task cards.
 These are self checking because they have answers for correct/incorrect, and only transition to the next slide if students get the answer right.
+You can also assign games to kids and collect data to see how they do.

 Whole Group Activities